Empirical Calibration of Na I D and Other Absorption Lines as Tracers of High-Redshift Neutral Outflows: Empirical Calibrations of the Column Densities

 \subsection{Sodium}

 The doublet ratio for Na~I, measured for the -47 km/s velocity component, is consistent with the theoretical value of $\sim2$ and indicates that the absorption is optically thin.
 We can thus derive a robust measurement of the Na~I column density (see Table~\ref{tab:nai}).
 Comparing this to the H~I column density for the same velocity component, we obtain a column density ratio $\log (\NHI/\NNaI) = 7.5\pm0.1$.
-Assuming a linear relation between the hydrogen and the neutral sodium column density, we use this result to derive an empirical calibration that can be used to infer the hydrogen mass from the observed Na~I absorption in other outflows:
+We now assume that the relation between \NHI~and \NNaI~is linear, analogously to what is done in Equation~\ref{eq:one} for the local calibration.
+With this assumption, we derive an empirical calibration that can be used to infer the hydrogen mass from the observed Na~I absorption in other outflows:

-This calibration yields a hydrogen column density that is 0.14 dex, or about 30\%, smaller than the local calibration by \citet{Rupke2005} given in Eq.~\ref{eq:two}.
-The discrepancy is not particularly large given the high levels of uncertainty in the assumed values for depletion, ionization correction, and abundance.
+This calibration does not depend on the assumed values for dust depletion, ionization correction, and abundance, because it is entirely based on the observed number of Na~I and H~I atoms in the sub-DLA.
+Our empirical calibration yields a hydrogen column density that is 0.14 dex, or about 30\%, smaller than the local calibration by \citet{Rupke2005} given in Eq.~\ref{eq:two}.
+The discrepancy is not particularly large given that the local calibration depends on depletion, ionization correction, and abundance assumptions which have high levels of uncertainty.